TOAST-DOCS/TOAST-Cloud/en/toast-sdk/getting-started-unity.md

 ## Set Debug Mode

-To check internal logs of TOAST SDK, the debug mode can be set.
+To check internal logs of NHN Cloud SDK, the debug mode can be set.
-When you make an inquiry regarding TOAST SDK, sending the logs with the debug mode enabled can be helpful for faster response.
+When you make an inquiry regarding NHN Cloud SDK, sending the logs with the debug mode enabled can be helpful for faster response.

 ### Specification for Debug Mode Setting API
 ```csharp